Skip to main content

 Build Docker Image

-We can now build our Docker image via the following commands:
+We can now build the MAVROSPY Docker image via the following commands:

 $ cd ~/mavrospy/docker/sim